 The Kalasha and the Crescent

-We are proud to announce the release of Iara Lee's new short film, The Kalasha and the Crescent.
-The film documents the challenges faced by the Kalash people of northern Pakistan, who are struggling to retain their cultural identity under the combined pressures of poverty, tourism, and religious tension.
+Iara Lee’s short film The Kalasha and the Crescent documents the challenges faced by the Kalash people of northern Pakistan, who are struggling to retain their cultural identity under the combined pressures of poverty, tourism, and religious tension.
 Scroll down to read the synopsis, download press photos, or learn how you can organize a screening of the film.
 For a schedule of upcoming screenings of The Kalasha and the Crescent and other Caipirinha Productions short films on indigenous rights, click here.
 To read audience feedback, or share your own thoughts on the film, click here.

 Watch The Kalasha and the Crescent in full here: